slorber/slorber/README.md

 I’m currently working on [Docusaurus](https://github.com/facebook/docusaurus), a React-based static site generator with a focus on documentation, as a contractor for Facebook.

-I choose a different path than most contractors in France, who work mostly on-site, full-time, multiple months on the same project.

 I like:
 - remote work: since 2014
 - flexibility and trust: I work for people that care about outcomes